-Our union has provided information to help guide IT employees as the state transitions to a new IT structure.
-The new structure will be implemented in July of this year (subject to funding by the legislature).
+Our union is here to help guide you through these changes as the state transitions to a new IT structure.
+Below are some resources and information you will need to navigate the new structure, as well as contact information for staff members who are available to assist you.
+The new structure will be implemented in July of this year.

 This restructuring will result in changes to IT job classifications.
-All IT employees should understand the new structure, the documents necessary for appealing reallocation, and the key dates involved in this transition.
+All IT employees should take a look at these resources so they can better understand the new structure and be aware of the process for appealing reallocation if necessary.

 Download the following documents for more information: